xufengduan/MacBehaviour/README.md

    | 2       | 3        | Closed  syllable | Please repeat the fragment and complete it  into a full sentence: When Hispad was going to work … |
    | 2       | 4        | Open  syllable   | Please repeat the fragment and complete it  into a full sentence: Before Bontee went to college … |

-    In the multiple-trials-per-run design (see Table 4), multiple trials (four trials in our demo) are presented in a single conversation (Run).
-In each Run, the package will send the stimulus based on the index of row.
-Users can randomize item order within Runs in the function "experimentDesign" later.
-The LLM will use input (prompts and stimuli) and model output (responses) in earlier trials as its context (see Figure 1 for an example of conversation/Run).

    There are two roles in the context: "user" (for sending stimuli) and "assistant" (as a participant to provide responses).
 To achieve the above conversation, this package sends the stimuli in the following format for OpenAI GPT series/open-source models and Llama2: